colorjs/color-space/.work/marketing/surfaces.md

 > The conversion surfaces a prospect actually reads.
 Derived from [positioning.md](positioning.md).
 > Principle: keep the minimalism — cut the *vague*, never the *load-bearing*.
 Every addition below earns its place by being concrete and non-redundant.

+## STATUS 2026-07-21 — prep phase essentially shipped

+Most of this document is now the *record* of work done, not a to-do list:

+- **§1 README** — ✅ hero rewritten for v3: count in the first line (162), atlas link, install, moat examples (`slog3.rec2020`), "Why color-space?" proof bullets, comparison table.
+One deliberate divergence from the proposal below: the hero kept the *"An open collection of 162 color spaces"* framing rather than "Every color space.
+One API.
+Verified." — owner's call; the number + proof are present, which was the load-bearing part.
+- **§2 npm** — ✅ in-repo: description *"Open collection of 162 independently anchored color-space conversions"* (number + mechanism); keywords expanded with the full long-tail list (oklch, aces, slog3, cam16, munsell, hdr, wide-gamut…). ⚠️ the registry still serves the published 3.0.0 text ("…161…") — goes live with the next `npm publish`; don't quote "162 on npm" until then.
+- **§3 landing** — ✅ superseded by the full atlas at **color-space.io** (custom domain live): prerendered per-space dossiers (162 SEO landers), live converter, search, CSS output tab, in-browser LUT/ICC download with measured-deviation stats, GLSL/WASM/JSON tabs.
+OG/social image in progress (generate-og.js) — **the last unshipped item here**.
+- **New since this doc was written** (fold into any copy): camera logs verified against the Academy's official ACES vendor transforms (docs/lut-verification.md); S-Gamut3.Cine; per-dossier LUT download with "Verified against the official ACES transform" lede; MCP server; FUNDING wiring.

+Remaining ideas below that are still open (nice-to-have, not blocking launch): preset colors in the converter, per-space "copy as CSS" beyond the CSS tab.

 ---

 ## 1. README analysis